What is an active alkaloid?

 Caffeine is the active alkaloid found in coffee, it is a stimulant that works by affecting the central nervous system.
 It does this by binding to specific receptors in the brain called adenosine receptors.
 Adenosine is a neurotransmitter that helps to regulate the sleep-wake cycle, and it builds up in the brain throughout the day.
 As adenosine levels increase, it causes drowsiness and a decrease in neural activity.
 Caffeine is structurally similar to adenosine and can bind to adenosine receptors, which blocks the effects of adenosine and leads to increased neural activity.

 Caffeine also increases the levels of other neurotransmitters in the brain, such as dopamine and norepinephrine.
-Dopamine is associated with pleasure and reward, so increasing its levels can lead to a feeling of euphoria.
+Dopamine is associated with pleasure and reward, so increasing its levels can lead to a feeling of wellbeing.
 Norepinephrine is associated with the "fight or flight" response, so increasing its levels can lead to increased alertness and energy.

 The effects of caffeine can vary depending on the dose, individual sensitivity and other factors such as time of day and overall health.
 In small doses, caffeine can improve mood, focus, and cognitive function, enhance physical performance and reduce feelings of fatigue.
 However, in larger doses, it can cause jitteriness, anxiety, and insomnia.
 Consuming too much caffeine can also lead to negative side effects such as headaches, nausea, high blood pressure and increased heart rate.